The Common Program of the People's Republic of China 1949-1954

 These regulations were based on the measures of 1932.

-While these regulations theoretically enhance the status and compensation of veterans, the prevailing trend suggests that "civilian" party officials either outright refused to acknowledge or pretended to ignore veterans' contributions (against the Japanese or the United States).
+While these regulations theoretically enhanced the status and compensation of veterans, the prevailing trend suggests that "civilian" party officials either outright refused to acknowledge or pretended to ignore veterans' contributions (against the Japanese or the United States).
 Instead, they focused on their anti-Communist past or the notion of "class purity," which rarely existed, as the primary criteria for assessing political merit.
 In 1951, a report highlighted that veterans with "complicated" backgrounds remained marginalized without access to land, employment, or housing for up to a year.
 Some resided in guesthouses and relied on welfare assistance designated for "ordinary" impoverished individuals.
 Furthermore, in villages, some of these veterans were immediately placed under surveillance.
 Veterans who secured employment were typically assigned to the lowest positions within the hierarchy, often serving as apprentices, contract workers, or in temporary roles.
 This placement resulted in them earning less than younger workers with greater skills, work experience, or higher education levels.
 However, veterans could have potentially earned more if their units adhered to national salary regulations.
 These regulations stipulated that veterans' civilian job rank and salary scale should reflect their military service tenure.
 Demobilized PLA soldiers found employment in municipal bureaus of Public Security both in the capital and in cities across the country.
 Many of these soldiers, primarily inexperienced lower-level officers, felt uneasy in their new roles.
 They harbored concerns that the "masters of New China" — referring to the ordinary working-class individuals they interacted with daily — might lose faith in them.
 Additionally, there was apprehension that they could face dire consequences if they were discovered to be involved in covert agent networks, which could be indistinguishable from those previously operated by the Guomindang and the Japanese.

-Injured soldiers, police officers, militia members, and civilian workers injured in combat, as well as cadres of the Democratic Party, receive assistance.
+Injured soldiers, police officers, militia members, and civilian workers injured in combat, as well as cadres of the Democratic Party, received assistance.
 Previously, this assistance was provided in the form of grain (from 1950 to 1952), and starting from 1953, it was given in cash, disbursed twice annually.
 The amount varied based on the severity of the disability, the cause of the injury, and the individual's residential status.
-Physical and mental problems are often not identified or treated "…lack of modern medical care and supplies also resulted in veterans with serious war-related disabilities, chronic diseases (…), posttraumatic stress disorder (then diagnosed as “insanity”), depression, or unexplained maladies.".
+Physical and mental problems were often not identified or treated "…lack of modern medical care and supplies also resulted in veterans with serious war-related disabilities, chronic diseases (…), posttraumatic stress disorder (then diagnosed as “insanity”), depression, or unexplained maladies.".

-Remarkable is the fact that there is/are no national or local representative organization(s), unlike in other (socialist) countries for the veterans in the People's Republic of China.
+Remarkable is the fact that there was/were no national or local representative organization(s), unlike in other (socialist) countries for the veterans in the People's Republic of China.
 There is no established mass organization for these veterans.
 The PRC observes Army Day on August 1, a day dedicated to honoring the accomplishments of the military and providing support to military dependents, families of revolutionary martyrs, and disabled veterans.
 However, it is commonly perceived as a day primarily focused on offering assistance to mobilized soldiers and their families rather than veterans.

 They have no representation in the national parades.